We take a look at the average age of a first time buyer across 25 countries, and the average price of the property available to buy there.

 Everyone dreams of the day when they are finally handed the keys to their first home, securing their place on the property ladder.
 However, with the age of the first time buyer slowly creeping up year by year, how old will you be when you buy your first property?

 First time buyers are being asked to save up at least a 10% deposit, making it increasingly difficult for young people to buy their first home.
 We carried out research across 25 countries to analyse the average age of a first time buyer, and investigate the property markets they’re a part of.
-If you’re thinking about buying, check out our mortgage comparison guide for some help.

 We calculated the average age of the first time buyer in each country against their average salary, predicting house budget and average property price to reveal where and when in the world you can expect people to finally hop onto the property ladder.

 If you’re eager to buy a house young, Belgium and Iceland are the places to live!
 Both countries have the youngest demographic of first time buyers in our study, with the average age being 27 years old.
 Unsurprisingly, research shows that Icelanders also earn the highest annual salary out of the 25 countries, taking home £52,433.65.
 Belgium comes in 5th place earning £42,860.72 a year.
 With a healthy income, both countries are guaranteed to be well within budget to afford their first time property.

 The maximum mortgage lenders will let you borrow is usually 4.5 times your working salary.
 Taking this into account, we’ve calculated that on average the budget for a house in Iceland would be around £235,000.
 With a two bedroom flat only costing £210,000, the first time buyers in Iceland could have a comfortable £26,000 spare to splash the cash on their new home.